mckinniburgh/gc-phys-comp/IntroPhysCompArduino.md

 Experiment with rewiring the circuit *without* the resistor and notice what happens.

 You have another type of resistor in your supply bag--give this one a shot and see how it affects your circuit.

-#Activity: Arduino toneMelody

-1. Go to `File --> Examples --> 02.Digital --> toneMelody`

-2. Open the `toneMelody` sketch and check out the code.

-3. In your supply kit, you'll find a small piezo buzzer.
-Wire the circuit using the piezo instead of the LED, using the same diagram above.

 #Activity: Add a Button!